 While we are on the practical side of gift giving, here are some other items that residents can never get enough of:

 Basically, anything that will keep a worn out resident stocked in coffee and food is a great idea.

 Don’t forget that if they are studying for the boards, study tools can be expensive, take advantage of BoardVitals‘ delay subscription option and you can gift quality board review.
 Does it get more practical than that?
 Better yet, if you happen to be a physician and you need to meet your CME requirements for the year and have yet to buy any gifts, check out the BoardVitals CME Pro Plus bundle.
-You can earn CME online quickly and you even get a complimentary $2,500 Amazon or Apple gift card to spend on gifts!
+You can earn CME online quickly and you even get a complimentary $2,500 Amazon or American Express gift card to spend on gifts!